alshedivat/al-folio/FAQ.md

 Make sure you followed through the [deployment instructions](#deployment) in the previous section.
 You should have set the deployment branch to `gh-pages`.
 (Related issue: [1438](https://github.com/alshedivat/al-folio/issues/1438).)

 #### My webpage works locally.
-But after deploying, it is not displayed correctly (CSS and JS is not loaded properly).
+But after deploying, it is not displayed correctly (CSS and JS are not loaded properly).
 How do I fix that?

-Make sure to correctly specify the `url` and `baseurl` paths in `_config.yml`.
+If the website does not load the theme, the layout looks weird, and all links are broken, make sure to correctly specify the `url` and `baseurl` paths in `_config.yml`.
 Set `url` to `https://<your-github-username>.github.io` or to `https://<your.custom.domain>` if you are using a custom domain.
 If you are deploying a personal or organization website, leave `baseurl` blank.
 If you are deploying a project page, set `baseurl: /<your-project-name>/`.
 If all previous steps were done correctly, all is missing is [for your browser to fetch again the site stylesheet](https://github.com/alshedivat/al-folio/issues/1398#issuecomment-1609518404).

 #### Atom feed doesn't work.
 Why?